 The Tesla Model 3 was first launched on to the US market in 2017 (summer 2019 in the UK) as Tesla’s first attempt at a more affordable mass-market electric car after their earlier/more expensive vehicles the original Roadster, Model S and the Model X. The Tesla Model 3, like all Tesla vehicles, is a 100% BEV (Battery Electric Vehicle).
-Below I’ll discuss and reference the various Model 3 versions, and I’ll also discuss its towing capabilities and predicted/estimated towing range.
-While the Tesla Model 3 has no official US towing capacity, it does have a rated towing capacity in the UK of up to 1,000 kg (2,200 is lbs).
+There are currently three versions of the Model 3 the base RWD version, Long Range AWD and Performance.
+However, only the RWD and Long Range AWD versions have a towing capacity of 1,000kg.

 Key Tesla Model 3 Specs